theunfeelingsoul/Evidence-Action/README.md

 The data is about vaccination statistics in Elementary schools in Kenya.
 The application displays the data.
 You can add delete and update the records.

-It used no freame work.
+It used no frame work.
 Just PHP classes.

 ## Languages used
 - PHP